Enos (chimpanzee)

-Enos's flight was a full dress rehearsal for the next Mercury launch on February 20, 1962, which would make John Glenn the first American to orbit Earth, after astronauts Alan Shepard, Jr. and Gus Grissom's successful suborbital space flights.
+Enos's flight was a full dress rehearsal for the next Mercury launch on February 20, 1962, which would make John Glenn the first American to orbit Earth.

+Enos was nicknamed "the Penis," due to his frequent fondling of himself.

 On November 4, 1962, Enos died of shigellosis-related dysentery, which was resistant to then-known antibiotics.
 He was constantly observed for two months before his death.
 Pathologists reported no symptoms that could be attributed or related to his previous space flight.